glukicov/CadenceAI/README.md

 # MVP1
+- [x] General Q&A ("How of often should I change my chain?")
+- [x] Bike component identifier ("What is this part? [insert image] It's called bottom bracket!")

 ## Features in progress
-- [ ] Anvil BE <-> FE pretty form app with text submission and response display
+- [ ] Anvil BE <-> FE pretty form app with text submission and response display~
 - [ ] BE: Deploy Zephyr into public Cloud Run instance with auth
-- [ ] Feature 1: General Q&A ("How of often should I change my chain?")
 - [ ] FE: Deploy Anvil app to Compute Engine
 - [ ] Test e2e mobile usability and get early feedback
-- [ ] Multimodality (GeminiPro Vision API call) Bike component identifier (helps during repairs: "What is this part? [insert image] Oh, it's called bottom bracket!")

 <p align="center">
 <img src="docs/img/mvp1.png">